Sasha Pieterse: Film and television

-At six years old, Pieterse got her start in television, co-starring in 2002 as Buffy on The WB's remake of the CBS sitcom Family Affair.
+At the age of six, Pieterse got her start in television, co-starring in 2002 as Buffy on The WB's remake of the CBS sitcom Family Affair.
 She guest starred in the Stargate SG-1 episode “Grace” with Amanda Tapping as a little girl named Grace.
 In 2005, she appeared on an episode of House titled "Autopsy", portraying Andie, a young girl with terminal cancer.
 That same year, she made her film debut in The Adventures of Sharkboy and Lavagirl in 3-D as Marissa, the Ice Princess, and also appeared as Millie Rose for two episodes of the short-lived TNT series Wanted, alongside her former Family Affair co-star, Gary Cole.

 Pieterse appeared in the 2007 film Good Luck Chuck, playing a young goth girl who places a curse on the titular character.
 She played the younger version of Sarah Michelle Gellar's character in the 2007 film The Air I Breathe, along with such co-stars as Kevin Bacon, Forest Whitaker, and Emile Hirsch.
 She also played a leading character in the Hallmark original film Claire, also released in 2007.

 Pieterse was 13 years old in late 2009, when she was cast in the Freeform teen drama television series Pretty Little Liars (2010–2017) as Alison DiLaurentis, the former "queen bee" of her high school clique.
 She had a regular role in the series from the first four seasons, until later became a main role in the fifth season, with one of the five girls.
 Since its debut, the series has received mixed reviews from television critics, but remained a success for Freeform, garnering a large fandom.
 Pieterse reprised her role as Alison, in the spin-off series titled Pretty Little Liars: The Perfectionists on Freeform in 2019.
 On Pretty Little Liars: The Perfectionists, she portrayed the grown-up version of Alison who is working as a teaching assistant at Beacon Heights University.